atyu1/aws_saa/README.md

     1. Lazy loading - All data is cached, cache data can became stale
     2. Write through - Add or Update data when written to the DB (no stale data)
     3. Session store - store temporay session data with Timer feature

+## AWS Redshift
+  - PSQL based but used for online analytics processing - business analytics
+  - 10x better performance and scale up to PB
+  - Columnar storage data (like cassandra)
+  - Massive parralel queries
+  - Pay as you go
+  - Data is loaded from other DBs: Dynamo, S3, ...
+  - Creates nodes, 1-128
+  - 1 Primary for Query and planning
+  - rest are computes to distribute the query and have better performance
+  - Backup/Restore
+  - Perform queries against S3 directly, no need to load
+  - All in 1 AZ
+  - Use snapshot to copy to another AZ/Region
+  - Snapshot can be automated or manual
+  - Ingest data:
+    - Kinesis Firehouse
+    - S3 copy command (via internet or via VPC (via enhanced VPC routing))
+    - EC2 directly push - JDBC driver
+  - Faster then Athena
+  - Cost - pey per provisioned nodes

+## AWS Glue
+  - Managed extract, transform and load service (ETL)
+  - Used for analytics to process the data first
+  - Glue catalog - tables which have same format after data load
+  - Glue data crawler - can load data to catalog

+## AWS Neptune
+  - Fully managed graph DB
+  - Used in relation search, social networks
+  - Highly available, 3 AZ
+  - 15 read replicas
+  - Classic security: IAM,KMS,SSL

+## AWS ElasticSearch (OpenSearch - new name)
+  - DB created for fast searches
+  - Search not just for Primary Keys or Indexes
+  - Support parial search
+  - Complement to another DB
+  - Built-in integration: Kinesis, Firehouse, IoT, CloudWatch, ...
+  - Security: IAM,KMS,SSL + Cognito
+  - Mostly come as ELK stack

 ## Route 53 (Amazon DNS service)
   - HA, scalable and AWS Managed DNS service